Champion Film Company

 At the same time, Keystone sent comedy star Fatty Arbuckle east to make several slapstick comedies in the Fort Lee studios.
 Arbuckle directed a number of them himself.
-Among these films: Fatty and Mabel Adrift, 1916: He Did and He Didn’t (with Mabel Normand), 1916; Love and Lobsters (with Mabel Normand), 1916; The Bright Lights, 1916; The Waiter’s Ball (with Al St. John), 1916; and The Moonshiners (with Al St. John and Alice Lake), 1916.
+Among these films: A Reckless Romeo, 1916: He Did and He Didn’t (with Mabel Normand), 1916; Love and Lobsters (with Mabel Normand), 1916; The Bright Lights, 1916; The Waiter’s Ball (with Al St. John), 1916; and The Moonshiners (with Al St. John and Alice Lake), 1916.

 Universal Film Manufacturing Company